SalvatorePreviti/js13k-2022/post-mortem.md

 To reduce the number of resulting triangles, I merge some polygons back after the boolean operation by keeping track of the parent of as split.
 If both the two polygons resulting from a split are in the resulting set, I replace both with the common parent, recursively.
 This is a very simple, cheap and effective way to reduce the number of triangles, also if not perfect.

-The implementation I wrote is recursive and relies havily on tail call optimization of all modern JS engine to avoid stack overflow and to stay fast.
+The BSP implementation I wrote is recursive and relies havily on tail call optimization of all modern JS engines to avoid stack overflow and to stay fast.

 Another trick I used is to work only with positions, colors and a flag "smooth" when building the geometry.
 I do not use directly indices when building the level, this simplified construction and level designs a lot.
 Normals and vertex indices are instead calculated afterwards, when the geometry is finalized and polygons triangulated.
 I use a hash map to merge same vertices together, converting the vertex to string as key, and the [Newell's algorithm](https://stackoverflow.com/questions/27326636/calculate-normal-vector-of-a-polygon-newells-method) to compute the normal for all the polygons.
 If a flag "smooth" is on, I average the normals of all the polygons that share the same vertex.